 May we lean into the goodness and love of God.
 We are here for you.

 Here's our February Newsletter!
 Check out what's going on here.

 Sunday Mornings at 10:00 a.m., join us via Zoom for Breakfast Church!
 It's informal and there is room for everyone at our virtual table.
 At Breakfast Church, we will explore scripture through questions and conversation.
 You are invited to grab your favorite breakfast goodies, a cup of coffee, grab your laptop, computer or smartphone and log in through a Zoom meeting invitation at 10:00 a.m.
 On the first Sunday of each month, we will have virtual Communion during Breakfast Church.
 For the Zoom Breakfast Church invitation, please email Pastor Lyda at firstname.lastname@example.org.

 We also offer a worship service experience each Sunday via our YouTube Page.
-In addition to our weekly worship services, our YouTube channel also has Pastor VLOGS, A Day in the Life of a Pastor During a Pandemic, and our soon to be released weekly Guided Meditations.
+In addition to our weekly worship services, our YouTube channel also has Pastor VLOGS, A Day in the Life of a Pastor During a Pandemic, and Puppy Pastor Molly's Black History month sharing of her favorite stories about Women of Color!
 Each Sunday's Worship is also posted on our Facebook page.

 "Holy Vessels" YouTube Worship Series